 - A brush to apply the shellac, if necessary

 Stain requires a smooth surface to adhere to the wood.
-Use your rag and follow your wood cleaner’s instructions to thoroughly clean the area around the scratches, as well as the interior of the scratches to remove all of the dirt and debris.
+Use your rag and follow your wood cleaner’s instructions to thoroughly clean the area around the scratches and the interior of the scratches to remove all of the dirt and debris.

 Once the area is dry, apply the wood finish repair pen or use another rag to apply the pigmented polish.
 Only apply a single coat, let it dry, and evaluate.
 It’s easier to add more stain if needed than it is to remove too much stain.
 If you need another coat, add it.

 If your floor or furniture is glossy, use the brush to add a coat of shellac and let it dry.
-You can add another coat if needed in order to match the original finish.
+You can add another coat if needed to match the original finish.